rich-id/normalizer-extension-bundle/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/richcongress/normalizer-bundle/issues)
 [![License](https://img.shields.io/badge/license-MIT-red.svg)](LICENSE.md)

-The serializer-bundle provides extended functionnalities for the Symfony Serializer.
+The normalizer-bundle provides extended functionnalities for the Symfony Serializer.

 # Quick start

-The serializer-bundle requires is ready out of the box.
-It will add the VirtualProperty functions to the serialized data.
+The normalizer-bundle is ready out of the box.
+The VirtualProperty will be added to the normalized data when you use the annotation.

 ```php
 use RichCongress\NormalizerBundle\Serializer\Annotation\VirtualProperty;